 Despite the shift in tone in sections four and five, I admire how even on the surface level, Gay isn’t afraid to explore uncomfortable topics.
 She tells readers what it’s like for an overweight person living in our society—what it’s like on planes, how she has to shop for clothes, and how often people don’t think about their choice of chairs for her at events.
 She doesn’t hold back or soften the truth for readers.
 Gay is vulnerable here, even in the “lighter” moments of the memoir when she’s not discussing horrific memories of her rape or the emotional turmoil it caused her for years.

 Vulnerability in Hunger

 It is precisely in this vulnerability—whether in deep, dark emotional secrets that she’s kept inside for years or in candid conversations about navigating today’s world with an overweight body—that Gay stands out.
 Her courage is admirable, and her ability to write about such experiences so concisely and so clearly is stunning.

 Perhaps most importantly, Gay forces us to look deeper than the surface level and try to empathize with people, especially those who aren’t in a position of power or socially accepted—women, minorities, overweight people, the queer community.
 She shows us that people are complex creatures who sometimes don’t understand themselves; we can’t assume to know their narratives; we must listen to them and come to them with compassion rather than judging or assuming.

 This is a particularly important message considering the time frame of Gay’s memoir in the midst of #MeToo and a politically divided nation.
 Gay tells us in the second chapter that this book is about her learning to be seen and understood, but it also asks us to consider how we see and understand those around us.
-That’s not to say that this book is didactic or that Gay sets out with a political agenda (quite the opposite—it’s a personal, confessional work), but rather that this is a text that has power and works beyond its pages.
+That’s not to say that this book is didactic (quite the opposite—it’s a personal, confessional work), but rather that this is a text that has power and works beyond its pages.